twilio/stashboard/docs/restapi.rst

 REST API Documentation
 ========================

 The Stashboard REST API is split in two portions.
-The public facing REST API only responds to GET and lives at the `/api/v1/` endpoint.
+The public facing REST API only responds to GET and lives at the ``/api/v1/`` endpoint.
 This API requires no authentication.

-The admin-only REST API lives at the `/admin/api/v1/` endpoint and responsds to GET, POST, PUT, and DELETE.
+The admin-only REST API lives at the ``/admin/api/v1/`` endpoint and responsds to GET, POST, PUT, and DELETE.
 You'll need to authenticate via OAuth.
+You can obtain your OAuth keys on the OAuth Credentials page at ``https://{application-id}.appspot.com/admin/credentials``

 Services
 ----------